martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 > | Application Insights | Telemetry & error data for the bot |
 > | Storage account | Bot state |

-## 2 - Create Language understanding model
+## Part 2 - Create Language understanding model
 A basic bot has now been provisioned for you which already has natural language capability - we just need to add the custom intents to it for our scenario.

+### 2.1 Open Luis Portal
-1. Navigate to the [Luis portal](https://eu.luis.ai) (AIDay.info/Luis)
+1. Navigate to the Luis portal at http://aiday.info/Luis
-2. Open the new model that has been provisioned for you
+1. Open the new model that has been provisioned for you

-### Adding utterances to an existing intent
+### 2.2 Adding utterances to an existing intent
-3. Open the `Greeting` intent and add as many new utterances for saying welcome you can think of that aren't already added by default eg.
+1. Open the `Greeting` intent and add as many new utterances for saying welcome you can think of that aren't already added by default eg.
     * Yo
     * Sup
     * Hey

-### Adding a custom intent
+### 2.3 Adding a custom intent
-4. Add a new custom intent, select `Create new Intent` named `FreeBed`
+1. Add a new custom intent, select `Create new Intent` named `FreeBed`
-5. Add as many ways of asking for a free hospital bed you can think of eg:
+1. Add as many ways of asking for a free hospital bed you can think of eg:
     * Where is there a free bed?
     * Where can I find a free bed?
     * Is there a bed free?

-### Add a custom entity
+### 2.4 Add a custom entity
-6. Select Entities - `Create new entity`, with an Entity name of `Ward` and type of `List`
+1. Select Entities - `Create new entity`, with an Entity name of `Ward` and type of `List`
-7. Add the following values (notice the Recommend values displayed as you enter these):
+1. Add the following values (notice the Recommend values displayed as you enter these):
     * 1a
     * 1b
     * 1c
     * 2a
     * 2b
     * 2c
-8. Go back to Intents - `FreeBed` and enter the following utterances (notice how the `Ward` entity is automatically tagged as you do this)
+1. Go back to Intents - `FreeBed` and enter the following utterances (notice how the `Ward` entity is automatically tagged as you do this)
     * Is there a free bed on ward 1a?
     * Where can I find a free bed on ward 1b?
     * Is there a bed free on ward 2c?

-### Add additional custom entity with prebuilt entity (optional step)
+### 2.5 Add additional custom entity with prebuilt entity (optional step)
-9. Select Entities - `Manage prebuilt entities`, select `datetimev2`
+1. Select Entities - `Manage prebuilt entities`, select `datetimev2`
-10. Add another new intent named `DischargeDate`, add as many ways of asking for patient discharge information eg:
+1. Add another new intent named `DischargeDate`, add as many ways of asking for patient discharge information eg:
     * Who is being discharged today?
     * Who is going home tomorrow?
     * Which patients are going home next week?